ENGLISH

 The former model collective farm cultivates about 1000 hectares (about four sections) of land.
 Besides orchards, there are also vineyards and grain fields.
 This town is an amalgamation of the four villages: the Swedish Lutheran village Gammal Svenskby (Old Swedish Village - also known as Altschwedendorf in German, the former German Lutheran villages of Muehlhausendorf and Schlangendorf and the former German Catholic village of Klosterdorf).

 The last pastor who served the Lutheran congregations was Kristoffer Hoas who was bilingual in Swedish and in German.
 He served from 1922 to 1929.
 The parish consisted not only of the above three Lutheran congregations, but of five other congregations as well.
 Two other villages besides Gammal Svenskby were populated by Swedes as "daughter" colonies; Ny-Svenskby and Svenskåker.
 Each village had a sexton-teacher who would teach the children and lead worship in the absence of the pastor, using books of sermons of well-known Lutheran preachers.
+The sexton-teacher was also responsible for baptisms and funerals when the pastor could not be present.

-The Ukrainian Orthodox Church congregation now owns the old Swedish Lutheran church building and has about 150 people attending every Sunday.
+Today, there are three Christian congregations in Smeevka: The Ukrainian Orthodox Church congregation now owns the old Swedish Lutheran church building and has about 150 people attending every Sunday.
 Because this is the old Swedish church building, some mixed Russian-Swedish families worship there.
-The Ukrainian Catholic Church congregation has a house which has been renovated for use
+The Ukrainian Catholic Church congregation has a house which has been renovated for use as a worship facility and has about 100 people attending each Sunday.

 Continue part 2.